 On August 4, 2011, Navigant Consulting, Inc issued the CSI SASH and MASH Impact and Cost Benefit Report.

 On June 10, 2011, Navigant Consulting, Inc issued the CSI MASH Biennial Report

 On April 5, 2011, Navigant Consulting, Inc issued the CSI SASH and MASH Program Administrator Performance Assessment Report, which provides an evaluation of the MASH Program."

 On April 1, 2011, Navigant Consulting, Inc issued the SASH program.
 The CSI SASH and MASH Market Assessment Report, which provides an evaluation of the MASH program.

-The Multifamily Affordable Housing (MASH) program across all three Program Administrator (PA) territories – Southern California Edison (SCE), Pacific Gas & Electric (PG&E) and California Center for Sustainable Energy (CCSE) will close its waitlist April 10, 2014 at 5pm PDT.
-At this time, there are plenty of waitlisted applications to backfill existing projects that may yet withdraw or cancel.
-As a result, the MASH Program Administrators along with the Energy Division have decided to close the waitlist statewide to new applications.
+The Multifamily Affordable Solar Housing (MASH) program across all three Program Administrator (PA) territories – Southern California Edison (SCE), Pacific Gas & Electric (PG&E) and Center for Sustainable Energy (CSE) closed its waitlist statewide to new applications on April 10, 2014 at 5pm PDT.

 About the MASH Program

 Established in 2008, the MASH Program provides solar incentives on qualifying affordable housing multifamily dwellings.
 The goals of the MASH program are to:

 Stimulate the adoption of solar power in the affordable housing sector;